ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 ## Drop-in

-Primarily because I plan to use this feature in the rest of this post, lets cover the drop-in system of systemd.
-I think most people who have written systemd services before have put them in /etc/systemd/system, which is great.
+Primarily because I plan to use this feature in the rest of this post, let's cover the drop-in system of systemd.
+I think most people who have written systemd services before have put them in `/etc/systemd/system`, which is great.
 And if you want to know the full search path systemd uses, it's here [1].
 But I saw lots of comments online that people didn't realize that you could make partial systemd unit files where you override parts of a larger unit file - these are called drop-in files.
 They're documented under the systemd.unit man page [2] under "Description".

-Lets show how this works by first creating a basic unit.
-I'm going to do this in /etc/systemd (because that's where I'm supposed to do this) but this would work the same in any other directory in the search path).
-First lets see what systemd sees as our initial test service file:
+The first to do to see how this works is to create a basic unit.
+I do this in `/etc/systemd/system` (because that's where it's supposed to be done) but this would work the same in any other directory in the search path.
+Systemd sees our initial test service file as:

 ```console
 $ systemctl cat test